Manufacturing Engineering Scholarships

 Earn Good Money After Graduation

-Students pursuing a major in manufacturing engineering receive core curriculum in science and mathematics.
-Within the specialty students study more focused components of a manufacturing environment including technological and production processes associated with all aspects of manufacturing.
+Students pursuing engineering credentials, including those who major in manufacturing engineering, receive heavy doses of core curriculum subjects like science and mathematics.
+Within the manufacturing specialty, students gain understanding of modern manufacturing environments, including technology and production processes associated with all aspects of manufacturing.

-The job of a Manufacturing Engineer includes designing, analyzing and implementing innovative systems and processes that streamline the production of materials and goods.
-Professionals may be asked to consider manufacturing from a wide perspective, including financial, technical, and labor related aspects.
+The job of a Manufacturing Engineer includes design, analysis and implementation of innovative systems and processes that streamline the production of materials and goods.
+Professionals are asked to consider manufacturing from a wide perspective – including financial, technical, and labor related aspects of operation.

 Technical Societies and Organizations

 Part of the mission behind the Society of Manufacturing Engineers (SME) is to provide monetary and professional support for member students.
 To those ends, the organization sponsors scholarships for students at all levels of manufacturing engineering studies.
 A few include:

 - Caterpillar Scholars Awards are offered to high school seniors enrolling in manufacturing engineering majors at four-year colleges.
 Preference for winning the awards is given to minority students with proven academic talent.